If you’re planning a trip to the Balearic Islands and wondering what to wear in Ibiza, this post is for you.

 Wherever you stay in Ibiza, you’ll absolutely want to take a dip in the sea or your hotel pool if you have one.
 In fact, the sea is warm enough for swimming from May onwards.

 Realistically, you’ll be in and out of the water throughout the day.
 So, you’ll want to take at least two bikinis – but you might want to take more to allow time for them to dry properly between wear.
-Crochet, bold patterns, and bright colors all work well in Ibiza but you can never go wrong with classic black or white.
+Crochet, bold patterns, and bright colors all work well in Ibiza but you can never go wrong with classic black or white swimsuit to show off a tan.

-When picking what to wear in Ibiza to the beach, also remember a cover-up or sarong like this one for the walk back to your hotel.
+When picking what to wear in Ibiza to the beach, also remember a cover-up or sarong for the walk back to your hotel.

 What to wear in Ibiza depends on what you want to do while you’re there and what time of year you are visiting.